derekmerck/PERSEUS/README.md

 ## Acknowledgements

-- Initial development funded through a healthcare quality improvement award from the AHRQ The Intellivue Decoder portion of this package was forked from the RIH NeuroLogic package developed by [Agrawal](mailto:uagrawal61@gmail.com), [Oyalowo](mailto:adewole_oyalowo@brown.edu), Asaad, and others.
+- Initial development funded through a healthcare quality improvement award from the AHRQ
+- The Intellivue Decoder portion of this package was forked from the RIH NeuroLogic package developed by [Agrawal](mailto:uagrawal61@gmail.com), [Oyalowo](mailto:adewole_oyalowo@brown.edu), Asaad, and others.
 See <https://bitbucket.org/uagrawal61/neurologic> for documentation of the NeuroLogic project.
+- The default QoS code was adapted from Xiao Hu, PhD's MATLAB code for waveform quality checks (see [TelemetryStream/README.md][] for reference).
 - EmailSMSMessenger class cribbed in part from <https://github.com/CrakeNotSnowman/Python_Message>
 - Splunk generously provided a _gratis_ academic license for their product
 - Indebted to discussion of pip at <https://hynek.me/articles/sharing-your-labor-of-love-pypi-quick-and-dirty/>